Dark matter in classically conformal theories: WIMP and supercooling: Thermal history

-Because of the smallness of $|\lambda_{hs}|$, the thermal corrections of the dark and SM sectors can be treated separately.
-The finite-temperature effective potential is therefore \be V_T(h,s,T)=V_1(h,s)+V_X^T(s,T)+V_h^T(h,T)\, . \ee The full expression of $V_T(h,s,T)$ is given in Appendix~\ref{app:VT} by the standard finite-temperature quantum field theory; here, for illustration, we expand the thermal potential near the origin $(h,s)=(0,0)$, which yields \be \text{\Eq{VT}}\approx V_1(h,s)+\frac{g_X^2T^2}{4}\left(1-\frac{g_X}{\pi}\right)s^2+\frac{c_hT^2}{2}h^2\, , \ee where $c_h=(3g^2+g'^2)/16+y_t^2/4+\lambda_h/2\approx0.4$.
+To illustrate the early Universe history, here we expand the thermal potential near the origin $(h,s)=(0,0)$, which yields \be \text{\Eq{VT}}\approx V_1(h,s)+\frac{g_X^2T^2}{4}\left(1-\frac{g_X}{\pi}\right)s^2+\frac{c_hT^2}{2}h^2\, , \ee where $c_h=(3g^2+g'^2)/16+y_t^2/4+\lambda_h/2\approx0.4$.
 The CC potential $V_1(h,s)$ is flat at the origin: both the first and second order derivatives vanish.
 Consequently, the $T^2$-terms always form a local minimum at $(0,0)$, in which the Universe stays when $T\gg w$.
 As $T$ drops to the critical temperature $T_c$ (which is typically $\lesssim w$), a global minimum (the true vacuum) exists at $h$, $s\neq0$, which eventually aligns with the zero-temperature VEV $(v,w)$.
-However, as the origin remains a local minimum, a smooth transition to the true vacuum is forbidden.
+However, as the origin remains a local minimum, a smooth transition to the true vacuum is always forbidden.
 Instead, the Universe has to tunnel discontinuously to the true vacuum, yielding a FOPT.